 Net carbs (also known as digestible carbs) are broken down into simple sugars and absorbed into the blood stream according Healthline.
 Fiber and erythritol are processed differently, so when calculating net carbs, we subtract those numbers out to get a better idea of what the body typically absorbs.

-In the our Grocery Guide, we’ve included the net carbs of each food to help you as you transition.
-Take your guide to the supermarket and purchase add-in items and DIY-meal ingredients.
 Use a notebook to keep track of your net carbs each day.
 To help you keep a handle on how many net carbs to eat and when on DIY Meal days, here’s how you might structure your day:

 - Breakfast: ≤11 grams net carbs